sassoftware/esp-connect/doc/visualizations.md

 However, the [Flexbox Layout](https://css-tricks.com/snippets/css/a-guide-to-flexbox) makes it very easy to create a simple page that will have a responsive behavior and will present your visuals in an optimal fashion.

 All of the Connect API examples use this layout mechanism.
-Also, the package provides some sizing support for a standard layout through the api.size() method.
+Also, the package provides some sizing support for a standard layout through the esp.size() method.

 As an example, we will look at the body of the *symbols* example.
 ```